-Ryan Hohman, Creator and Designer
+Ryan Hohman, Creator

-Mike Brandyberry, Writer
+Mike Brandyberry, Managing Editor

 Mike was Ryan’s first recruit to the DTTWLN blog and has been entrusted to recruit writers and expand coverage.
 His first memory of Indians baseball was when Cory Snyder was a rookie in 1986.
 Mike has been lucky enough to see Sandy Alomar homer off Mariano Rivera in the 1997 American League Division Series and the entire 2007 playoffs.
 He has coached and played at Jacobs Field and was married at home plate in 2009.